nextcloud/spreed/docs/api-v1.md

         field | type | Description
         ------|------|------------
-        `type` | string | In case the room type changed, the new value is returned
+        `type` | int | In case the room type changed, the new value is returned

 ### Delete a participant from a room